Kamyil/typed-pubsub/README.md

 <img width="853" alt="Zrzut ekranu 2022-11-17 o 02 02 09" src="https://user-images.githubusercontent.com/26087070/202328599-2e27b83f-e850-4ad7-9d2f-084e05269ced.png">
 <img width="853" alt="Zrzut ekranu 2022-11-17 o 02 02 52" src="https://user-images.githubusercontent.com/26087070/202328590-d9afa4e1-660f-4175-abed-f20ccc34e9c2.png">

-## Do I have to declare values on initialisation?
+## Do I have to declare values on initialization?

 You actually don't.
 Those values just helps TypeScript to infer the types of your data, so you don't need to create any types for them manually.
 But if you prefer to declare a types manually, then you can pass the type directly as a generic into the PubSub class like here: